H3ndrik-Jan/arduino-9292-library/README.md

 This function expects the input data in a string, and next the datatype (e.g. time, destinationName etc) in an integer, and finally the listPosition (first coming train, or 5 trains ahead?) in an integer .
 It then returns a string with the data you asked for.

 REFERENCE LIST:

 		time = 0

 		destinationName = 1

 		!viaNames = 2

 		type = 3

 		name = 4

 		operatorName = 5

 		!service = 6

 		platform = 7

 		!platformChanged = 8

 		!remark = 9

 		realtimeState = 10

 		!realtimeText = 11

-Note that the library is still quiet messy.
+The library is still quiet messy.
 It will be updated and improved soon.